Quantum Key Distribution by Quantum Energy Teleportation: QET-based QKD

 where we included the interaction term between Alice and Bob in $H_B$.
 The initial state of their joint system is the ground state $|g_s\rangle$ of the Hamiltonian (\ref{HE}).
 In is convenient to shift the Hamiltonians (\ref{Ham12}) by constants such that their expectation values in the ground state is zero \cite{Hotta_2008}: $H_A\rightarrow H_A + C_1, H_B\rightarrow H_B + C_1+ C_2$, where $C_1 = \frac{h^2}{\sqrt{h^2+k^2}}, C_2 = \frac{2k^2}{\sqrt{h^2+k^2}}$.

 The QET protocol is structured as follows: \begin{enumerate} \item Alice performs a local projective measurement of $X_0$ and obtains a result $b\in\{0,1\}$.
 The corresponding projection operator is $P_A=\frac{1}{2}(1-(-1)^{b}X_0)$.
-Subsequently, Alice announces the measurement result $b$ to Bob using a classical channel. \item Bob performs a rotation using $U_B(b)=e^{-i \theta(-1)^b Y_1}$, where $\theta$ is a real parameter chosen such that the energy teleportation becomes maximal. \item Alice and Bob calculate their energy expectation values, which shows that Alice injected energy, which was teleported to Bob. \end{enumerate}
+Subsequently, Alice announces the measurement result $b$ to Bob using a classical channel. \item Bob performs a rotation using $U_B(b)=e^{-i \theta(-1)^b Y_1}$, where $\theta$ is a real parameter chosen such that the energy teleportation becomes maximal. \item Alice and Bob calculate their energy expectation values, which shows that Alice injected energy, which was teleported to Bob.
+While Bob has no access to $X_0$ in \eqref{Ham12}, he can calculate $\langle X_0X_1\rangle$ using Alice's measurement results $b$. \end{enumerate}

 In the protocol described above, it is crucial that Alice's projective measurements do not influence the energy of Bob.
 This condition implies:

 The evolution of the initial density matrix $\rho_{g_s}=\ket{g_s}\bra{g_s}$ after Alice's measurement $\rho_{A}$ and after Bob's $\rho_{B}$ rotation can be expressed as: